tonyhristov/Software-Engineering-at-SoftUni/README.md

 ```
 In JS Advanced you will gain in-depth knowledge in JavaScript as you study more sophisticated
-concepts like: IIFE and Clousure.
-Also in this course you will learn more about the DOM tree
+concepts like IIFE and Clousure.
+Also in this course, you will learn more about the DOM tree
 and how to manipulate it(add elements and delete them), how to unit test your code and more
-about the OOP(object oriented programming) part of programming with JS.
+about the OOP(object-oriented programming) part of programming with JS.
 ```

 ## JavaScript Applications